zzalscv2/FFEA/INSTALL.md

      will not render correctly if [LaTeX](https://www.tug.org/texlive/) is not found.

 FFEA uses Boost and Eigen.
-To make your life easier, **the code is shipped whih a subset of Boost (v.
+To make your life easier, **the code is shipped with a subset of Boost (v.
 1.63), and Eigen (v 3.3.4)** will be downloaded by CMake at configure time.
 Still, you are welcome to use your own versions of the libraries.